autodriving-heart/Awesome-Autonomous-Driving/README.md

 10. Survey and Systematization of 3D Object Detection Models and Methods
 11. Multi-Modal 3D Object Detection in Autonomous Driving: A Survey and Taxonomy
 12. Robustness-Aware 3D Object Detection in Autonomous Driving: A Review and Outlook
+13. Recent Advances in 3D Object Detection for Self-Driving Vehicles: A Survey

 ### 11）多传感器标定